 We need to do some red Thai curry paste ingredient debunking here.
-There is tons of information on these interwebs about how to make curry paste and some of it is just plain ridiculous.
+There is tons of information online about how to make curry paste and some of it is just plain ridiculous.
 There, I said it.

 Myth #1 – You must use galangal.

-This is a bunch of BS, if you ask me.
-If it’s available and easy to find where you live, use it.
-If it’s not, use ginger and don’t worry about it.
-Galangal and ginger aren’t exact matches – galangal is like a slightly spearmint-y cousin of ginger – but ginger can definitely take its place.
-I’ve experimented with both and the results are very similar.
+If galangal is available and easy to find where you live, use it.
+If it's not, use ginger and don't worry about it.
+Galangal and ginger aren't exact matches – galangal is like a slightly spearmint-y cousin of ginger – but ginger can definitely take its place.
+I've experimented with both and the results are very similar.

 Myth #2 – You must use kaffir lime.

-More BS.
-Kaffir limes, with all of their warty looking skin, do have a distinct flavor, but they’re not THAT different.
+Nope!
+Kaffir limes, with all of their warty-looking skin, do have a distinct flavor, but they're not THAT different.
 It would be like someone telling you not to make a recipe that called for a squeeze of lime juice because you only had a key lime on your counter.
-That would be as ridiculous as not making Thai red curry paste because you’d have to jump on an airplane to find kaffir limes.
 If your grocery store sells kaffir limes, go ahead and use them.
 If not, use the zest from a regular lime.